ISC2 CISSP

 Graeme Messina

-Communication channels can be thought of as the means of transmission of information between devices and users on a network.
-The rate at which mobile technologies have been adopted in recent years has led to much greater intercommunication between device types.
-The standard by which these devices connect to one another is called unified information and communications systems, and is widely seen as a good thing for ease of use and setup for many different classes of devices.
+Communication channels can be thought of as the means of transmitting information between devices and users on a network.
+The rate at which mobile technologies have been adopted in recent years has led to much greater intercommunication between different types of devices.
+The standard by which these devices connect with one another is called a unified information and communications system and is widely seen as a good thing thanks to its ease of use and setup for many different classes of devices.

 Earn your CISSP, guaranteed!